renanbastos93/banking-api/README.md

-# banking-api
+## banking-api
-This system is to practice Golang skills, will be an API Rest
+The propose is to create an API Rest to simulate transfer money between accounts of a digital bank

+WIP